 Embodied Compassionate Healing

-What if your struggles are rooted in unresolved trauma—and you didn’t even know it?
+What if some of your struggles are rooted in unresolved trauma — and you didn’t even know it?

 You don’t have to remember ‘what happened’ to feel its effects.